 Call centres for banks, lenders and credit card providers are likely to be very busy.
 Contacting them by email or online might be a good option and means you can prove when you contacted them.

-If there was a delay in arranging a payment freeze and you missed a payment, lender and providers will work with the credit ratings agencies so there will be no negative impact on your credit rating and you should not be charged any penalties.
+If there was a delay in arranging a payment holiday and you missed a payment, lender and providers will work with the credit ratings agencies so there will be no negative impact on your credit file and you should not be charged any penalties.

-However, you will have needed to ask for a payment freeze before the payment was due.
+However, you will have needed to ask for a payment holiday before the payment was due.

-If you request a temporary payment freeze, your lender is required to explain what this will mean for you in the future.
+If you request a temporary payment holiday, your lender is required to explain what this will mean for you in the future.

-This will include information on any increases to your repayments after the payment freeze ends and any interest payments built up over this time.
+This will include information on any increases to your repayments after your payment holiday ends and any interest payments built up over this time.

-Firms are not prevented from changing interest during the payment freeze and credit card providers might ask you to make token payments of less than £1 during this time.
+Firms are not prevented from changing interest during your payment holiday and credit card providers might ask you to make token payments of less than £1 during this time.

-Lenders and providers might decide to give you another option other than a three month payment freeze.
+Lenders and providers might decide to give you another option other than a three month payment holiday.

-If you’ve only experienced a partial drop in income, you might be able to make reduced payments rather than take a payment freeze.
+If you’ve only experienced a partial drop in income, you might be able to make reduced payments rather than take a payment holiday.

 However, you will need to contact your lender or card provider to discuss these options.

-If after the freeze you’re still finding it hard to make repayments you should contact your lender or provider to discuss your options.
+You should contact your lender to discuss your options.

 If you were already having difficulties making payments before the coronavirus outbreak, these new rules will not apply to you.